 You'll need to write a personal statement, which is your chance to tell students who you are, why you are standing for elections, what your plans are in the role, and why you should get elected.
 It's time to show them why you're the best person for the role.
-Please submit this personal statement by 12pm 27 February 2026.
+Please submit this personal statement by Fri 27 February 2026 12.00.

-This year, we are running two Rules Briefings on Weds 25 Feb 12.30-15.00 and Tues 3 Mar 12.00-14.30 and we will ask which one you're attending once you've put in your nomination.
-It's a compulsory session and you won't be able to run in the election if you miss it!
-But why would you want to miss it?
+This year, we are running two Rules Briefings on Weds 25 February 12.30-15.00 and Tues 3 March 12.00-14.30, and we will ask which one you're attending once you've put in your nomination.
+It is a compulsory session and you won't be able to campaign if you miss it!